minifarmco/shopifybuy-minifarm/README.md

 ### Higher Priority ToDos

 - Pretty up the styling

-- Make the cart sidebar collapse on clicking gray outer area

 - A convinent helper function to get all the product IDs